A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: ISAC Channel Modeling

 \subsection{Joint Clustering for Communication and Sensing Channels}

-Existing clustering algorithms operate on a single channel.
+The clustering technique is crucial as it fulfills the need to group MPCs with similar channel characteristics for subsequent modeling.
+A review on existing channel clustering algorithms and their performance evaluation is performed in \cite{huang2022artificial}.
 However, the shared clusters in the proposed model are contributed by both the communication and sensing channels.
 To extract those clusters (shared and non-shared ones), a joint clustering with both channels integrated is necessary.
-In this part, a novel KPowerMeans-based joint clustering algorithm (KPM-JCA) is introduced in the following to address this issue.
+In this part, a novel KPowerMeans-based Joint Clustering Algorithm (KPM-JCA) is introduced in the following to address this issue.